Koodisamu/lead-generator/README.md

 ### Color palette for Power BI
 Color palette for Power BI report can be found [here](https://coolors.co/1a2239-262d49-ef376d-fac10e-38d989-39c2f0)

+## Lead Score Calculation
+- Company Size Score: Company is evaluated based on turnover
+- Financial Health Score: Company is evaluated based on profit margin
+- Growth Score: Company is evaluated based on turnover and profit margin growth
+- Job Posting Score: Company is evaluated based on job postings with relevant keywords
+- Industry Score: Company is evaluated based on industry related keywords determined by Vainu
+- Lead Score: Weighted calculation of all of the above

 ## Final result
 A Power BI app for ranking leads